lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     Figure 5: The population of TNOs has x-values greater than 30 au.

-**1.9.**  Notice how in the plot above, the majority of objects returned by the query were closer to the Sun than 30.1 au.
+**1.9.**  Notice that in the plot above, the majority of objects returned by the query have semimajor axes less than 30.1 au.
-In fact, only about 600 of the moving objects from the query were TNOs.
+In fact, only about 800 of the moving objects from the query were TNOs.
-The total number of TNOs is estimated to be far less than Main Belt Asteroids, and due to their distance they move more slowly and are fainter, and so are harder to detect and characterize.
+TNOs are at much larger distances from the Sun than Main-Belt Asteroids, which make them fainter and harder to detect and characterize, so fewer TNOs are expected to be detected than Main-Belt Asteroids.
-In the next step, a revised query will be used to only retrieve objects with semi-major axis greater than 30.1 au.
+In the next step, a revised query will be used to only retrieve objects with semimajor axes greater than 30.1 au.

 .. _DP0-3-Portal-3-Step-2: